CompuTec/computec-docs/docs/pdc/administrator-guide/barcodes.md

 ## Barcode Simulator

-PDC Barcode Simulator is a tool designed to:
+CompuTec PDC Barcode Simulator is a tool designed to:

 - create barcodes based on user input.
 - print generated barcodes.